ukparliament/ontologies/meta/weeknotes/2019/50/index.md

 * if the order - or fragment of an order - is still "in force"

-* how it looked in the context of the final or latest publication it appeared or appears in
+* how it looked in the context of the latest publication in which it appeared

 * how it's changed over time